This post may contain affiliate links. Read the full disclosure

 If you aren’t so keen on snorkelling or have younger children who aren’t yet confident swimmers, a glass-bottom boat tour is a wonderful way to experience a small part of the Great Barrier Reef without being in the water.

 Many tour packages will include this as part of the inclusions or you can book this as an extra activity when you visit the island.

-The boat tours will take you across different areas of reef where you can spot coral, fish and, if you get lucky, other sea creatures such as sea turtles and giant clams.
+The Great Barrier Reef tours will take you across different areas of reef where you can spot coral, fish and, if you get lucky, other sea creatures such as sea turtles and giant clams.